Last Updated on by Catherine Tobsing

 In my head, I was thinking of a Whydah Finch which would have a long tail.

 So my mention of a long tail was not correct if you meant a Weaver.

 The large cage you have for your canary is wonderful.
-If you decided to set up another for the Weaver finch, I am sure it would be appreciated.
+If you decide to set up another for the Weaver Finch, I am sure it would be appreciated.

 As far as any changes to your cage, I would add perches on each end, so your bird can fly back and forth and have a place to land comfortably, rather than having to grip the bars.

 Yes, please let us know if you get the new finch and the setup.